-13 Committee of the Whole
+13 Committee of the whole

-- 13.1 The council may resolve itself into a committee to consider any matter before the council. - Note: Clause 13.1 reflects section 373 of the Act. - 13.2 All the provisions of this code relating to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches. - Note: Clauses 11.21-11.31 limit the number and duration of speeches. - 13.3 The chief executive officer or, in the absence of the chief executive officer, an employee of the council designated by the chief executive officer, is responsible for reporting to the council the proceedings of the committee of the whole.
+13.1 The council may resolve itself into a committee to consider any matter before the council.

+to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches.

+Note: Clauses 11.21-11.31 limit the number and duration of speeches.

+- 13.3 The chief executive officer or, in the absence of the chief executive officer, an employee of the council designated by the chief executive officer, is responsible for reporting to the council the proceedings of the committee of the whole.
 It is not necessary to report the proceedings in full but any recommendations of the committee must be reported. - 13.4 The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
 However, the council is not taken to have adopted the report until a motion for adoption has been made and passed.

-14 Dealing with Items by Exception
+14 Dealing with items by exception

 - 14.1 The council or a committee of council may, at any time, resolve to adopt multiple items of business on the agenda together by way of a single resolution. - 14.2 Before the council or committee resolves to adopt multiple items of business on the agenda together under clause 14.1, the chairperson must list the items of business to be adopted and ask councillors to identify any of the individual items of business listed by the chairperson that they intend to vote against the recommendation made in the business paper or that they wish to speak on. - 14.3 The council or committee must not resolve to adopt any item of business under clause 14.1 that a councillor has identified as being one they intend to vote against the recommendation made in the business paper or to speak on. - 14.4 Where a councillor wishes to commend council staff on an item of business due to be adopted under clause 14.1 a notation in the minutes can be included at the discretion of the chief executive officer.
-If councillors wish to include specific wording this must be submitted to the chief executive officer by 12 noon on the working day following the meeting. - 14.5 Where the consideration of multiple items of business together under clause 14.1 involves a variation to the order of business for the meeting, the council or committee must resolve to alter the order of business in accordance with clause 9.2. - 14.6 A motion to adopt multiple items of business together under clause 14.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 14.7 Items of business adopted under clause 14.1 are to be taken to have been unanimously adopted. - 14.8 Where a councillor has declared a pecuniary or significant non-pecuniary conflict of interest in a report that councillor should remove themselves from the council chamber and not vote on the resolution to adopt the reports by exception.
+If councillors wish to include specific wording this must be submitted to the chief executive officer by 12 noon on the working day following the meeting. - 14.5 Where the consideration of multiple items of business together under clause 14.1 involves a variation to the order of business for the meeting, the council or committee must resolve to alter the order of business in accordance with clause 9.2.

+- 14.6 A motion to adopt multiple items of business together under clause 14.1 must identify each of the items of business to be adopted and state that they are to be adopted as recommended in the business paper. - 14.7 Items of business adopted under clause 14.1 are to be taken to have been unanimously adopted. - 14.8 Where a councillor has declared a pecuniary or significant non-pecuniary conflict of interest in a report, that councillor should remove themselves from the council chamber and not vote on the resolution to adopt the reports by exception.

-15 Closure of Council Meetings to the Public
+15 Closure of council meetings to the public